Turning Symbolic Differentiation Automatic

 , etc. Since we know

-how to differentiate those, we can augment our function evaluation to
+how to differentiate those, we can augment our function

-calculate at the same time both the function value and the exact value
+evaluation to calculate at the same time both the

-of the derivative at any given point.
-As we will see, we will even be
+any given point.
+As we will see, we will even be able to

-able to recover symbolic differentiation as a subcase of automatic
+recover symbolic differentiation as a subcase of

-differentiation.
+automatic differentiation.

 Here we will do the simplest case of automatic differentiation, namely forward-mode AD using dual numbers.
 This is only for illustrative purposes.
 If you are planning in to use automatic differentiation in a program, I like recommend taking a look at the ad package.